 I was watching a story on the radio today while listening to the interwebs about internet addiction behavior that is characterized by people tilting their heads to gawk at their smartphones when they really should be interacting with their friends or family; especially during dinner or perhaps in the middle of a friendly outing that implies personal contact but instead of talking and giving loved ones eyeball contact, these smartphone addicts are constantly checking BookFace or Twizzler or perhaps Funny Macaroni and Cheese videos while being stuck in a run-on sentence that really needs to end now.

 A real physical ailment has arisen from smartphone addiction: text neck (<–there’s a link for you if you’re curious).
 It’s just another one of those whoopee, hibbledyboo happy times from too much technology in your soup toaster.
-If any of you have read my silly bagga-maroo on this crazy blog thing for more than two seebits, you are probably aware that although I work with computers; I pride myself in being something of a technical dinosaur… at least at home.
+If any of you have read my silly bagga-maroo on this crazy blog thing for more than two seebits, you are probably aware that although I have (thankfully) retired from the IT universe; I pride myself in being something of a technical dinosaur… at least at home.
 That’s right kids, I still have a record player, VCR, CD / DVD player, I listen to AM radio (on a real radio…).
-Although we do have an internet provider it’s pretty slow (but cheap).
+We do have the internet, and it’s only $30 a month with free air to breath and free dirt outside we can walk upon.
 And yes, boys and girls, we still get most of our television worm sauce from a weird fixture perched upon our roof, and it’s called an antenna.
-Cable simply costs too much and prevents me from having enough extra cash for important staples like pork rinds and Cabbage Cola.
+In our professional opinions, cable has always simply cost too much; which of course prevents me from having enough extra cash for important staples like strawberry flavored pork rinds and Cabbage Cola.

 So for this Happy Friday!!!, I decided to give some of my best bread particles a chance to sing louder than most jelly beans are able.
 In other words, if you invite me for ketchup and lavender; I will keep my phone’s ringer off and leave it in my pocket.
 Not just the ringer, but the whole stinking phone!
 Yes, and instead of staring at a screen while we are together, I will stare at those moles you keep hiding in your eyebrows.
-But don’t worry, I will smile politely while I wince occasionally.
+But don’t worry, I will smile politely while I seize opportunities to wince at your ickymoles when you turn your head to sneeze on the person next to you.

-My true indispensable moose hammer will not never need to be cleaned while we are talking neither, no. After all, once you’ve used a moose hammer to open a can of Jack Fluffington’s Floor Syrup; you’ll spend much more time cleaning your walls than clearing your moose nostrils.
-Upon opening the can, everyone within range will cringe and snort loudly as the syrup droplets coat their eyelids with a nice shiny glucose surprise.
+My truly indispensable moose hammer won’t not never need to be cleaned while we are talking neither, no. After all, once you’ve used your own mouse hammer to open a can of Jack Fluffington’s Floor Syrup; you’ll spend much more time cleaning your walls than clearing your mice nostrils.
+Upon opening the can, everyone within range will cringe and snort loudly as the syrup droplets coat their eyelids with a nice shiny imitation glucose surprise.

 I’m sure we can all find something better to do than check how many “likes” we have on the BookFace or the InstaTwit.
 Ha, ha ha… I’m having a fond memory of the time we all threw raisins on the floor at the mall, and Snippy and his girlfriend Euglena started walking on tiptoes and shouting, “arrggghhhh!!!
 Rabbits have been here!!!”
 Yes, that was just before we filled all those water balloons with tomato juice and… oh my never mind about that time.
-GACK.
+When I do think about it, all I can shout is “GACK!!”
 Perhaps you could help me finish my 17 year old project: the Lego garage!!
 It’s getting expensive, but once we finish it we’ll never need to paint the walls.
 Who knew it took so many Legos to make a building??

 OK.
-In closing, I’m hoping some of you could maybe put the phartsmones away and just tawk ta people awreddy.
+In closing, I’m hoping some of you could maybe stop with the techno-obsession and put the phartsmones away and just tawk ta people awreddy.
 Ya know what I’m sayin’?
 There are people very near you who deserve your undivided attention.
-Oh and here’s a weird eye-deer… if we are watching something other than a small screen, we might see stuff like birds and a very nice sunset or something!!
+Oh and here’s a weird eye-deer for ALL OF US… if we are watching something other than a small screen, we might see stuff like birds and a very nice sunset or something!!
 Would that be cool or what?

 I go now.